Mindoro (province)

-Mindoro was a province of the Philippines from 1902 until 1950 when it was split into two provinces, Occidental Mindoro and Oriental Mindoro.
-It is located on Mindoro island, Philippines.
+Mindoro was an island province of the Philippines from 1902 to 1950, when it was split into two provinces, Occidental Mindoro and Oriental Mindoro.
+It covered the island of Mindoro and nearby islands like Lubang, Cabra, Ambil, Golo, Ilin, and Ambulong.

 History

 Etymology

 The name Mindoro was likely a corruption of its native name "Minolo".
 Domingo Navarette ('Tratados...', 1676) wrote "The island which the natives call Minolo is named Mindoro by the Spaniards..." (trans. by Blair and Robertson).

 Legend of Mindoro

 Legend has it that long before the Spaniards discovered the Philippines, Mindoro was already among the islands that enchanted pilgrims from other countries.
 It was said that vast wealth was buried in the area, and mystic temples of gold and images of anitos bedecked the sacred grounds of this relatively unknown land.
 The Spaniards even named the island Mina de Oro, believing it had large deposits of gold.

 The history of Mindoro dates back before the Spanish time.
 Records have it that Chinese traders were known to be trading with Mindoro merchants.
-Trade relations with China where Mindoro was known as Mai started when certain traders from "Mai" brought valuable merchandise to Canton in 892 A.D.
+Trade relations with China where Mindoro was allegedly known as Mai (some quarters say this meant Bay, Laguna instead) started when certain traders from "Mai" brought valuable merchandise to Canton in 892 A.D.
 The geographic proximity of the island to China Sea had made possible the establishment of such relations with Chinese merchantmen long before the first Europeans came to the Philippines.
 Historians claimed that China-Mindoro relations must have been earlier than 892 A.D., the year when the first ship from Mindoro was recorded to have sailed for China.

 Historians believed that the first inhabitants of Mindoro were the Indonesians who came to the island 8,000 to 3,000 years ago.
 After the Indonesians, the Malays came from Southeast Asia around 200 B.C.
 The Malays were believed to have extensive cultural contact with India, China and Arabia long before they settled in Philippine Archipelago.